 People living with a rare disease who have a disability should be able to get help for their disability.

-These tools can give information about the help you can get for your disability and explains how you can get it.
+These tools provide information about the help you can get for your disability.

 National Ethnic Disability Alliance